How can we help you?

 Not all dentists can remove wisdom teeth.
 However, at Painfree Dentistry, we have a variety of techniques (including intravenous sedation) to make wisdom teeth removal a more comfortable process that can be completed easily in one visit.

-Learn More About Wisdom Teeth Extraction
+Learn More About Wisdom Teeth Extraction in Parramatta

 Not all impacted wisdom teeth will cause pain alerting you there is a problem.